18F/frontend/pages/css/linting.md

 to the rules in the style guide.
 This linting tool will go through all Sass code and issue warnings wherever the code differs from the style guide.
-We've created a specific [`.scss-lint.yml` file][scss-lint yaml] that's configured to work with the CSS style guide.
-There are three ways to setup linting:
+We've created a specific [`.scss-lint.yml` file][scss-lint yaml] that's configured to work with the specifications of the CSS style guide.
+There are three ways to set up linting:

 * on GitHub with Hound
 * locally with Ruby